Commercial Real Estate Glossary

 Load Factor - Either: (A) A convenient tool for landlords to charge more to a commercial tenant, or (B) a measurement of the common areas of a commercial building that is then used to share the common space costs pro rata among the tenants, depending on your perspective.
 Load factor is found by dividing the total square footage (or "rentable square footage") by the usable square footage (space that can be rented to a single tenant), for a ratio slightly more than 1.
 E.g., if a building has 100,000 s.f., and 90,000 is rentable to tenants, the load factor is 1.11.
 The landlord will sometimes then multiply this by the square footage of a commercial lease to come up with "rentable square feet."
 Some commercial tenants will pay this in addition to a "common area maintenance" charge for the landlord to maintain the common spaces.
 Double dipping?
 Hmmm....

 LOI - A Letter of Intent is often a precursor to a commercial lease, used to memorialize basic lease terms between the potential tenant and landlord during negotiations.
 The LOI is a basic statement of terms, and almost uniformly non-binding (and should state so explicitly), helping the parties track terms in the back and forth.
-When completed, the drafter of the lease uses the Letter of Intent to inform the drafting of the lease.
+The drafter of the lease uses the Letter of Intent as a guideline for lease terms.

-Modified Gross Lease - A lease that requires the commercial tenant to pay for increases in base fees .
+Modified Gross Lease - A lease that requires the commercial tenant to pay a fixed base rent, plus any increase in external costs like taxes or insurance.
 This is a blend between a gross lease, where the landlord pays for all expenses in exchange for base rent, and a triple net lease, where the tenant pays for all related external expenses such as taxes, repairs, and insurance.
 There can be infinite variations of this, but typically the landlord agrees to pay a base of external fees like electricity usage or taxes, and the tenant commits to pay any costs above the agreed upon landlord obligation.
 This limits the liability of a landlord in case costs escalate.

 OpEx - Operating Expenditures in maintenance of the property.
 Operating expenses, unlike "Cap Ex" expenses, are deductible in the tax year spent, on items such as utilities, management, repairs, payroll, insurance, etc.